What is BIMI: BIMI Explained.

 l tag specifies the logo url.

-Here is an example BIMI record that specifies the logo uploaded in step 1:
+Here is an example BIMI record that specifies the logo SVG and the PEM file uploaded:

 A BIMI record is a TXT record published in the DNS at

 A complete BIMI record in the DNS looks like this: